reyestech/Bash-Linux-Troubleshoot-and-Automation-Toolkit-/README.md

 ---

 ### 1️⃣2️⃣ rotate\_and\_archive\_logs.sh
 Log bloat can crash services faster than almost any other resource issue.
-This helper scans for files over 50 MB in /var/log, compresses them into an archive directory, and safely truncates the originals—emulating logrotate where the utility is absent or misconfigured.
+This helper scans for files larger than 50 MB in /var/log, compresses them into an archive directory, and safely truncates the originals—emulating logrotate when the utility is absent or misconfigured.
-Ideal for containers or IoT devices with limited storage, the script keeps critical logs available while ensuring disks stay well below panic thresholds.
+Ideal for containers or IoT devices with limited storage, the script keeps critical logs available while ensuring disk usage stays well below panic thresholds.

 > Prevent log partitions from filling by compressing logs > 50 MB and shipping them to an archive folder.